There are several important primaries on Tuesday. Here's what we're seeing

 Democrats meddle in the GOP primary again, this time in Michigan

-Trump at a rally last week said Of Herrera Beutler, “She voted for another impeachment fraud by radical Democrats where Republicans stood up for me but she didn’t.”
+Trump at a rally last week said Of Herrera Beutler, “She voted for another impeachment fraud by radical Democrats where Republicans stood tall for me but she didn’t.”

 Herrera Beutler, for her part, is campaigning as a more “independent” candidate.